ssrathi/gogit/README.md

 ## Contributing

 Contributions are most welcome!
-Please follow the steps below to send pull requests with your changes.

-* Fork this repository and create a feature branch in it.
-* Push a commit with your changes.
-* Create a new pull request.
-* Create a new issue and link the pull request to it.
+Please create a new issue and link your PR to it.